Festival of Peace 2024

 Members of our Afro-Caribbean Society will be offering free food tasting of sweet African plantain chips.
 For just 50p, you will also be able to buy bags of plantain chips to enjoy.

-Another offer from our Afro-Caribbean Society are Nigerian puff puff balls!
+Another offer from our Afro-Caribbean Society is Nigerian puff puff balls!
 These yummy doughnut balls will come in several flavours including plain, Oreo, and Biscoff!

 Stalls